Fitness Tech News: Why Cloud Fitness and Gym TV Are Now the Core of Modern Training

 Fitness is becoming a connected ecosystem.

 The biggest industry trend reports keep pointing to this.
-ACSM’s 2026 trends report says wearable technology is the #1 trend again.
+ACSM’s 2026 trends report says wearable technology (Fitness Technology) is the #1 trend again.
 It also lists mobile exercise apps in the top five.

 That matters because: